luxi-liu97/ants_game/README.md

 # "Ants vs Bees" - Tower Defense Game
 A full "Plants vs Zombies"-style game created using an object-oriented programming paradigm.
 This project involves understanding, extending, and testing a large program.

-To play the game with the GUI, either open [gui.html](gui.html) or run from the terminal:
+To play the game with the GUI, clone the repository and either open [gui.html](gui.html) or run from the terminal:
 ```
 python3 gui.py
 ```